 - Yared K, Baggish AL, Picard MH, Hoffmann U, Hung J. Multimodality imaging of pericardial diseases.
 JACC.
 Cardiovascular imaging.
 2010;3:650-660

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound

 Keywords: Algorithms, Cardiac Tamponade, Cardiomyopathy, Restrictive, Consensus, Constriction, Coronary Artery Disease, Diverticulum, Drainage, Echocardiography, Expert Testimony, Exudates and Transudates, Follow-Up Studies, Gadolinium, Heart, Heart Failure, Hemodynamics, Humans, Judgment, Mediastinal Cyst, Pericardial Effusion, Pericardiectomy, Pericardiocentesis, Pericarditis, Pericarditis, Constrictive, Pericardium, United States